Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_foundry_relnotes.md

 The following limitations exist in this update:

 * Deleting a document / section / article is not currently possible from the Product Foundry UI.
-* Adding a new product plan is currently now avaiable in the Product Foundry UI.
+* Adding a new product plan is only available in the Product Foundry UI.